glwhart/MinkowskiReduction.jl/README.md

 [![Build Status](https://travis-ci.com/glwhart/MinkowskiReduction.jl.svg?branch=main)](https://travis-ci.com/glwhart/MinkowskiReduction.jl)
 [![Coverage](https://coveralls.io/repos/github/glwhart/MinkowskiReduction.jl/badge.svg?branch=main)](https://coveralls.io/github/glwhart/MinkowskiReduction.jl?branch=main)

 Reduces a basis for a three-dimensional lattice to the basis with the shortest possible basis vectors.
 Equivalently, the code finds the basis that is as close to orthogonal as possible.
-This is knows as Minkowski reduction.
+This is known as Minkowski reduction.
 (In higher dimensions, the famous [LLL lattice reduction](https://en.wikipedia.org/wiki/Lenstra%E2%80%93Lenstra%E2%80%93Lov%C3%A1sz_lattice_basis_reduction_algorithm) is commonly used.)
-Lattice reduction is NP-complete in d > 4 dimensions, but a polynomial time algorithm that is guaranteed to find to correct solution exists in three and four dimensions.
+Lattice reduction is NP-complete in d > 4 dimensions, but a polynomial time algorithm exists for three and four dimensions.
 This 3D implementation was inspired by the work of [Phong Nguyen and Damien Stehlé, "Low-Dimensional Lattice Basis Reduction Revisited
 "](https://link.springer.com/chapter/10.1007/978-3-540-24847-7_26)

+This code is useful in Density Functional Theory calculations to convert a crystal structure to a form best suited for accurate calculations.

-# Example 1: Reduce a horrible skew basis
+# Example 1: Reduce a horribly skew basis
 ```
 julia> bigM = DeviousMat(26) # Matrix whose columns are an extremely skew basis for the lattice of integers
 3×3 Array{Int64,2}: